Port of Durban: Car terminal

 Durban Car Terminal opened in 1998, with a capacity of 60,000 vehicles a year.
 In 2004 a 100-million-Rand expansion brought the number of bays to 6,500.
 This included a 380m bridge linking the terminal to the quayside, improving vessel turnaround time and improving security.

 Cruise terminal

-MSC Cruises bases the MSC Musica in Durban from November to April every year.
-From the 2019/2020 Southern Africa cruise season MSC Cruises will be basing the newer MSC Orchestra in Durban.
+MSC Cruises has rotated its Durban-homeported vessel several times since the 2019/2020 season.
+For the 2024/2025 South African cruise season, MSC Musica returned to Durban as the homeported vessel, arriving on 25 November 2024.
+For the 2025/2026 season, MSC Cruises announced that MSC Opera would replace MSC Musica, scheduled to commence its local season on 28 November 2025 with round-trip departures from Durban and Cape Town.
 Many other cruise ships pass through Durban every year, including some of the world's biggest, such as the RMS Queen Mary 2.

 The tender to build the R215 million Durban Cruise Terminal was awarded to KwaZulu Cruise Terminal (Pty) Ltd which is 70% owned by MSC Cruises SA and 30% by Africa Armada Consortium.
 The terminal will be able to accommodate two cruise ships at any given time.